Thott Mansion: French ownership

 The property remained in the ownership of the Thott family until 1930 when it was purchased by the French State and turned into the French Embassy in Denmark.

 In 2012, the French State decided to put the mansion through a major restoration under the leadership of Frédéric Didier, head architect at the Palace of Versailles.

 Architecture

 Niel's Juel's original mansion was an L-shaped building in the Baroque style.
 The facade stood in blank red brick decorated with pilasters.
 Nicolas-Henri Jardin dressed the brick and adapted the building to the Neoclassical style.
 The triangular pediment above the main entrance towards Kongens Nytorv replaced a belvedere.
-The sandstone festons below the first floor and the balustrade with vases and statues on the roof also date from his alterations.
+The sandstone festoons below the first floor and the balustrade with vases and statues on the roof also date from his alterations.
 The pilasters' original Tuscan capitals can still be seen on the Bredgade facade while they have been replaced by composite Ionic-Corinthian capitals facing the square.

 It has previously been assumed that Jardin was also responsible for adapting the interiors.
-However, examination of Countess Shack's private letters have shown that transformation of the interior actually happened a few years earlier during her ownership to designs by the French architect Christophe Jacob Vallois.
+However, examination of Countess Shack's private letters has shown that transformation of the interior actually happened a few years earlier during her ownership to designs by the French architect Christophe Jacob Vallois.